The Scatty Mum

 No Skewers?

 No problem!
-Just roll the mixture into kofta balls around the size of a golf ball and fry/grill in the same way.
+Just roll the mixture into kofta balls, about the size of a golf ball and fry/grill in the same way.

 Lamb kofta kebab and salad on a blue stripy plate.